alexalisauskas/PLAN361_Storymaps/content/finalize.md

 All the way at the bottom of your StoryMap you can add Credits and Attributions.
 Here is a great place to note any organization you're working with or cite your research references.

 ## Publish
 Hit the publish button to have your work made public.
+If you make any edits or changes after publishing, you need to hit publish again to have them reflected in StoryMap that users will encounter.